vzvu3k6k/shift-git-timestamp/README.md

-This is a bash script for git filter-branch to shift timestamps.
+This is a shell script for git filter-branch to shift timestamps.

 # Usage

 ```
-$ git filter-branch --env-filter "source path/to/shift-git-timestamp.bash '+ 3 hours'"
+$ git filter-branch --env-filter "source path/to/shift-git-timestamp.sh '+ 3 hours'"
 ```

 # Requirements

-- bash
+- sh
 - GNU date

 # License